-- Incoming students who receive a placement score, putting them between levels (for example, High Beginner and Low Intermediate) can start in either level depending on their level of confidence.
-Writing skills are important in the EPP program. - If they feel that the level is too challenging, they may request to move to a lower level within the first week of class or vice versa.
-The Director of Studies will review their placement test scores. - Students who have achieved a 'solid' placement test score (for example, an average rating equivalent to Low Intermediate) and their instructors confirm that the students are placed correctly will be advised to remain in the level and to consult with the instructors for additional assistance and to increase their self-confidence.
+• Incoming students who receive a placement score, putting them between levels (for example, High Beginner and Low Intermediate) can start in either level depending on their level of confidence or where their objective (and in some cases their speaking tests) fall.

+• If they feel that the level is too challenging, they may request to move to a lower level within the first week of class or vice versa.
+The Director of Studies will review their placement test scores.

+• Students who have achieved a 'solid' placement test score (for example, an average rating equivalent to Low Intermediate) and their instructors confirm that the students are placed correctly will be advised to remain in the level and to consult with the instructors for additional assistance and to increase their self-confidence.